gyf19/yar-go/README.md

-# Yar RPC Client for Golang
+# Yar RPC framework for Golang

 A Go client for [Yar RPC framework](https://github.com/laruence/yar).

 ## Introduction

 Yar is a light RPC framework for PHP written by Laruence.
-If you are looking for a Go client for Yar, this project may solve your problems.
+If you are looking for a Go for Yar framework, this project may solve your problems.

 ## Usage